-Illness Appropriate action Sickness or Wait 48 hours after the last bout of illness before your child returns diarrhoea bug to school.
+Illness Appropriate action Sickness or diarrhoea bug Wait 48 hours after the last bout of illness before your child returns to school.
 They must be well and eating and drinking normally.
 Conjunctivitis Do not bring your child to school if their eyes are 'gunky'.
 Wait until 24 hours after treatment has been started.
 Chicken pox Do not bring your child to school until the last spot has scabbed.
 Hand, foot & mouth Do not bring your child to school until the last blister has dried up.
 Scarlett Fever Your child can return 24 hours after starting antibiotic treatment.
 Impetigo Do not bring your child to school until the lesions have scabbed, or 48 hours after antibiotic treatment is started.
 Slapped Cheek None once the rash has developed.
-Covid-19 Isolate your child for 10 days.
-They must be symptom free, safe to return and have received approval from the Head Teacher.